publiusfederalist/hsencrypt/README.md

 You can see it in action in [zmsg](https://github.com/publiusfederalist/zmsg).

 Also, feel free to try the following example which assumes a folder `keys` includes files `node` and `wallet` with the associated api keys inside them.
+It also, of course, requires hsd, hs-client and consoleinout npms.

 ```
 #!/usr/bin/env node